Rochester Cathedral: Exterior

-Either side of the west front rises a tower which forms the junction of the front and the nave walls.
+On either side of the west front rises a thin tower or turret which forms the junction of the front and the nave walls.
 The towers are decorated with blind arcading and are carried up a further two stories above the roof and surmounted with pyramidal spires.
 The aisle ends are Norman.
 Each has a large round headed arch containing a window and in the northern recess is a small door.
 Above each arch is plain wall surmounted by a blind arcade, string course at the roof line and plain parapet.
 The flanking towers are Norman in the lower part with the style being maintained in the later work.
 Above the plain bases there are four stories of blind arcading topped with an octagonal spire.

 The outside of the nave and its aisles is undistinguished, apart from the walled up north-west door which allowed access from the cathedral to the adjacent St Nicholas' Church.
 The north transept is reached from the High Street via Black Boy Alley, a medieval pilgrimage route.
 The decoration is Early English, but reworked by Gilbert Scott.
 Scott rebuilt the gable ends to the original high pitch from the lower one adopted at the start of the 19th century.
 The gable itself is set back from the main wall behind a parapet with walkway.
 He also restored the pilgrim entrance and opened up the blind arcade in the northern end of the west wall.

 To the east of the north transept is the Sextry Gate.
 It dates from Edward III's reign and has wooden domestic premises above.
 The area beyond was originally enclosed, but is now open to the High Street through the memorial garden and gates.
 Beyond the Sextry Gate is the entrance to Gundulf's Tower, used as a private back door to the cathedral.